 The move toward minimally invasive surgical techniques resulting in shorter recovery times is truly exciting news for heart patients.
-Steven Chapman, MD with UNC Regional Physician Cardiothoracic Surgery, will present information on the exciting new heart surgeries being offered with technologically advanced equipment at High Point Regional.
+Steven Chapman, MD with UNC Regional Physician Cardiothoracic Surgery, will present information on the exciting new heart surgeries being offered with technologically advanced equipment at High Point Medical Center.

 These surgical treatment breakthroughs and a strong focus on prevention offer new hope to patients, providing long-awaited advances that are already making a difference.

 600 N. Elm Street, High Point, NC 27262